DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-13 Narrative Stuff.md

 ### DDI_MagnustFirstDeath2
 This is the interaction that plays when Allister dies and resurrects for the first time.
 This DEFINITELY needs to be broken up.
 It's 27 lines long.

-# Writing New Dialogue for the Very First Run
+# Writing New "First" Dialogue

 - The player's first run isn't going to be scripted or anything, but there are several key interactions the player must go through.
 - All of these interactions are mandatory, so it is very important to not make them too long.